midl-dev/polkadot-k8s/README.md

 ```

 This will take time as it will:
-* create a Google Cloud project
 * create a Kubernetes cluster
-* build the necessary containers locally
+* build the necessary containers
-* spin up the public nodes and private baker nodes
+* spin up the sentry and validator nodes

 Apply an update
 ---------------